Construction Site Manager Jobs in USA with Visa Sponsorship

 Which visa categories are realistic for construction site managers seeking sponsorship?

-H-1B is the most common path for degree-holding candidates, though the annual lottery makes it competitive.
+H-1B visa is the most common path for degree-holding candidates, though the annual lottery makes it competitive.
 EB-3 is available for skilled workers and supports permanent residency, which many construction employers prefer for long-term hires.
-TN status applies to Canadian and Mexican nationals in engineering-related roles.
+TN visa status applies to Canadian and Mexican nationals in engineering-related roles.
 O-1A is an option for those with documented extraordinary achievement in construction or project delivery.

 How do I find construction employers that are actually willing to sponsor?